-At Moseley we believe that PSHE helps to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
+At Moseley we believe that PSHE helps to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active and responsible citizens.

-Children are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of our school and communities.
-In doing so they learn to recognise their own worth, work well with others and become increasingly responsible for their own learning.
+Across the year, the children find out about their responsibilities, rights and duties as individuals and members of communities.
+They are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of our school and communities.

 Opportunities for responsibilities in school include Head Boy and Head Girl, house captains, play leaders and school council.

 Please click below for our school's policy: